Ledmington/vector_terminal/README.md

 - `build_test.bat` builds either one single test file, by typing the name of the file without extension, or each test file (all test files are `src/test/*.c`), by typing `full`.
 When executing a full test, each test file is compiled and run separately and the result is written on `stdout`.
 The command run is: `gcc -DVT_TEST_MODE=1 src/test/<test_file> src\*.c src\command_set\*c -o src/test/<test_file>.exe`

 ## Contributions/Suggestions/Ideas
 If you want to help, you can take a look at the ever-growing file `TODO.txt` where i write my ideas about future features to implement.
-I'm always happy to hear some suggestions, even crazy ones, so please let me know if you want to help me and maybe i'll add your name to the contributors' list.
+I'm always happy to hear some suggestions, even crazy ones, so please let me know if you want to help me and i'll add your name to the contributors' list.

 ## Bugs
 This project is, obviously, full of bugs that i can't find so, if you're luckier than me, please let me know and i'll add your name in the contributors' list.